 Demeaning Turner:

-the Daft Punking of Britain’s Greatest Artist
+The Daft Punking of Britain’s Greatest Artist

-the Daft Punking of Britain’s Greatest Artist
+The Daft Punking of Britain’s Greatest Artist

 Having previously spent 20 years in television I am well aware that making interesting and appealing arts programmes isn’t easy.
 It’s one thing for producers …